Training courses are organized for teachers from secondary schools and high schools.

 As part of the academic training plan

-In the presence of academics, museum curators, actors, and trainers from the Shoah Memorial.
+In the presence of academics, museum curators, actors and trainers from the Shoah Memorial.

-Among the themes addressed: Paris and Berlin in the Jewish imaginary of the interwar period, «Entartete Musik»: music banned under the Third Reich, Gerhard Richter and Anselm Kiefer, two artists facing the Holocaust, Writings of the resistance: the example of the diary...
+Among the themes addressed: Paris and Berlin in the Jewish imagination of the interwar period, "Entartete Musik": music banned under the Third Reich, Gerhard Richter and Anselm Kiefer, two artists facing the Shoah, Writings of the resistance: the example of the diary...

 Day 2: Commitments (Shoah Memorial and National Library)